MumenJarrah/CloudLabs/lab7.md

     - ./volumes:/volumes
 ```

-Packet sniffing.
+**Packet sniffing**.
 Being able to sniffing packets is very important in this lab, because if things do not go
 as expected, being able to look at where packets go can help us identify the problems.
 There are several
 different ways to do packet sniffing: